Everybody who’s enjoyed some kind of success and Oprah will tell you that you can be great. That you are unique, special, fantastic, phenomenal…

 It isn’t fair, you say?

 No one promised fair.

 You write from the heart because you enjoy the pain of being a writer.

 Because tears turn into words.

 And sometimes tears turn into words that matter to someone else.

 And this makes them worth more than all the gold in the world.

-I’d like to thank Elizabeth, Joshua, Frank, and all the others who donated so far.
+I’d like to thank Elizabeth, Joshua, Frank, and all the others who donated today.

-If you wish to help this crazy Romanian kid with his health issues and dreams and such, you can donate any amount you see fit here.
+If you wish to help this crazy Romanian kid with his dreams and such, you can donate any amount you see fit here.